LaiYanKai/rb2301/docs/09a_Advanced_Parameters.md

 1. Design a node called `parameters` that can be run with `ros2 run rb2301_tutorial prms`.

-2. In the node constructor, declare the following parameters by with the following initial values:
+2. In the node constructor, declare the following parameters with the following initial values:

     | Parameter | Type | Initial Value |
     |-|-|-|